The #1 Most Underrated Quality in an Entrepreneur

 Sam Parr

-how do they convince parents that they're worth it because like with school it's tradition usually is what like you know gets people to buy in
+"How do they convince parents that they're worth it?
+Because, with school, it's tradition—usually that's what gets people to buy in."

 Shaan Puri

-yeah so it's kind of the same thing so if you go look at their pitch it's basically that you know we have we have the best run schools our kids get into top tier colleges and you know x% of them you know huge like 90 something% of them graduate they do better than their peers on you know the inner the standardized testing things like that
+Yeah, so it's kind of the same thing.
+If you go look at their pitch, it's basically: "We have the best-run schools.
+Our kids get into top-tier colleges and X% of them—huge, like 90-something percent—graduate.
+They do better than their peers on standardized tests and things like that."

 Sam Parr